TechnologyEnhancedLearning/MVCBlazor/ReadMe.md

 # About
 .Net 8 MVC Blazor project, with View Components.
+Has Blazor pages and MVC Blazor components.

 ## Good to know
 The project has lists as a database and an API for it.
 They are in a list of lists to represent some database complexity.
 Currently First() is used throughout just for simplicity and only the first list in lists is used.

+The project has separate controllers for NoJS to illustrate Blazor components need only a view no data.
+But this seperation bis nit recommended for production or required for Blazor.

+Also rendermode is passed so we can render different rendermode components off one conroller this is not required its only useful for this project displaying.

 The routes show the No